Tokens, the oft-overlooked appetizer: Large language models, the distributional hypothesis, and meaning: Limitations

 \section{Limitations}

-The main limitations are human fallibility and their downstream functional implications (limited resources, limited concentration, limited knowledge, limited experience), the many approximations we relied on (e.g., in creating lists of words, in using a small corpus of fiction, in using automated parsers, etc.) which were then composed on each other, and the many simplifying assumptions (moving between `orthography' and `language'; considering broad families of architecture as basically similar enough, e.g., generative LLMs like the GPTs and MLMs like RoBERTa;\footnote{We would like to explore their differences in future work.
+The main limitations are lead author fallibility and downstream functional implications (limited resources, limited concentration, limited knowledge, limited experience), the many approximations we relied on (e.g., in creating lists of words, in using a small corpus of fiction, in using automated parsers, etc.) which were then composed on each other, and the many simplifying assumptions (moving between `orthography' and `language'; considering broad families of architecture as basically similar enough, e.g., generative LLMs like the GPTs and MLMs like RoBERTa;\footnote{We would like to explore their differences in future work.
 In some ways, generating the next token and guessing a masked token are similar tasks, but surely there ought to be less flexibility for an MLM's predictions.
 What is the impact of that constraint on the model's gnogeography?
 As span increases, e.g., as the model is asked to supply one, two, \textit{n} tokens, does its gnogeography approach an LLMs?
 How much does constraint vary with syntactic position and role?
 How much does constraint vary, for any model, with corpus?
 For example, when disorganized speech is plausible (as in poetry or certain psychiatric contexts) or across registers or topics, how does the model's gnogeography change?
 Presumably topics or formats that are more free-wheeling ought to engender more uniform probability distributions.} moving between English examples and abstract considerations of language as a technology; using terms like `word-like', `cognition', and `meaning' without providing precise definitions).
 We are happy to discuss why we made the choices we did with interested parties.
+Since originally sharing this preprint, we have learned that the parts of speech we applied from the CSW19 list and WordNet are less straightforward than we initially thought.
+Both include very rare words and senses which we may have used in place of more typical parts of speech~\cite{fatsis2026jake,princeton2026cntlist}.
+While we do not think this changes any of the high level arguments we make, it could change the details, such as percentages and ratios we calculated in some places.
+Finally, as we continue to conduct new research and read new papers (whether newly published or new to us), our thinking continues to evolve on these topics.
+There is a temptation to edit the manuscript ad infinitum.
+However, that seems likely to yield diminishing returns (for anyone).
+We are trying to accept that each paper will not remain perfectly in sync with our internal state, and that is just life.
 See Appendix~\ref{sec:limitations} for further discussion of research limitations.

 \appendixsection{Terminology} We used \textit{token} to refer to the string representation of the symbolic portion of the model vocabularies, both before and after cleaning, the vector representation in the embedding, or both.
 For example, in the gnogeographic maps (e.g. Figure~\ref{fig:bank}), both the string (symbolic) and vector portions of the token are relevant.
 We tried to make it clear when each portion was being discussed, but noting here to help resolve potential ambiguity.
 Once the token is moving through the model, because of how the model works (notably the attention portions), it no longer represents the meaning of that token alone: it comes to contain significantly more information.